 questions and assist in filling out forms.
 ISEF winners from around the state

-will be honored and plans will be finalized for the trip to Phoenix, AZ in May.
+will be honored and plans will be finalized for the trip to Los Angeles, CA in May.

 It is important that everyone who will be a part of the New Mexico delegation to ISEF attend this meeting.